Kowabunga is an SD-WAN and HCI (Hyper-Converged Infrastructure) Orchestration Engine.

 Start by editing the terraform/providers.tf file in your platform’s repository:

 By default, your platform is configured to pull a tagged official release from Ansible Galaxy.
 You may however prefer to pull it directly from Git, using latest commit for instance.
-This can be accomodated through:
+This can be accommodated through:

 Once defined, simply pull it into your local machine: